Hours Tour

-The Hours Tour was a small-scale promotional concert tour by David Bowie comprising a handful of live performances and numerous television appearances in support of the album Hours in late 1999.
+The Hours Tour was a small-scale promotional concert tour by the English singer-songwriter David Bowie comprising a handful of live performances and numerous television appearances in support of the album Hours in late 1999.
 Several live songs from the tour were included as b-sides to singles from the album, and concert recordings from the tour were released in 2020 as Something in the Air (Live Paris 99) and in 2021 with David Bowie At The Kit Kat Klub (Live New York 99).

 Background

 Bowie had released his album Hours in October 1999, and embarked on a short, mostly-promotional set of shows to promote the album.
-On 23 August, prior to the album's release, he appeared on VH1's Storytellers, released in 2009 as VH1 Storytellers.
+Prior to the album's release, on 21 August, Bowie and his band performed tracks for UK's Top of the Pops, and two days later on 23 August, they appeared on VH1's Storytellers, released in 2009 as VH1 Storytellers.
 For the rest of the shows, guitarist Page Hamilton, founding member of Helmet, was drafted to replace Reeves Gabrels whose final performance and association with Bowie ended with the Storytellers performance.
 Rumours of a split were initially denied by both parties until a few months later when Gabrels guitarist admitted that he and Bowie had drifted apart.

 In October, Bowie appeared on the 25th season of Saturday Night Live and played "Thursday's Child" and "Rebel Rebel".

 The Libro Music Hall, Vienna, performance on 17 October 1999, coinciding with the launch of BowieNet Europe was made available as a live webcast.
+Tracks from the Top of the Pops performance on 21 August 1999 were made available in 2024 as part of Hours 25th anniversary, as were official video recordings from Bowie's performance on Later... with Jools Holland from 4 December 1999.